rugved88/SAP-Match-the-Columns-Game/README.md

 Before running the application, ensure you have Python installed on your system.

-Clone the repository:
+1. Clone the repository:

-bashCopy code

 `git clone https://github.com/username/repository.git`

-Navigate to the project directory:
+2. Navigate to the project directory:

-bashCopy code

 `cd repository`

-Create a virtual environment:
+3. Create a virtual environment:

-bashCopy code

 `python -m venv venv`

-Activate the virtual environment:
+4. Activate the virtual environment:

 -   On Windows:

-bashCopy code

 `venv\Scripts\activate`

 -   On Linux or macOS:

-bashCopy code

 `source venv/bin/activate`

-Install the required packages:
+5. Install the required packages:

-bashCopy code

 `pip install -r requirements.txt`